urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 Today the team completed 3 more (6 out of 7 completed) transects at the Manava site for Pierrick Harnay's PhD project on the genetic population of Pocillopora spp. corals in Mo'orea.
 More information can be [found in his notebook here](https://pierrickharnay.github.io/PierrickHarnay_Notebook/).
 The last transect will be completed tomorrow morning during early morning observation for *Pocillopora* spawning.

 # 5 October 2022

+### *A. pulchra high frequency sampling dissections*

+Danielle finished processing the *A. pulchra* samples from the fifth high frequency sampling (20221009) for dissections.
+The fragments from this timepoint had many more distinct gonads.

 ### *E5 adult coral metabolism project*